 To build full-body strength, you have to focus on every single muscle group, even the small ones like your triceps!
-There are three main muscles in the triceps – The lateral head, long head, and medial head.
-This group of muscles are found along the back of your upper arms and are responsible for helping you extend and straighten your arms.
-Working on strengthening them can help give your upper body that strong and tone look you've been wanting...
-But aesthetic reasons aside, building and strengthening the tricep muscles help you do daily everyday tasks like placing an object on a high shelf or pushing yourself up off the floor.
-It will also help you have a better, balanced upper body strength which in turn will help you lift better and heavier.
+They are responsible for helping you extend and straighten your arms.
+Working on strengthening them can help give your upper body that strong and tone look you've been wanting... but aesthetic reasons aside, building and strengthening the tricep muscles will also help you have a better, balanced upper body strength which in turn will help you lift better and heavier.

 If you're not incorporating tricep exercises in your arm workouts then you're missing out!
 But don't worry, you no longer have to miss out because we've put together 8 of the best isolation and compound exercises that work the entire tricep muscle group.
 Plus, we'll give you alternative exercises that are beginner and home workout-friendly!